A Billion Star Rating

 Nanga Brook flows through this well-appointed and accessible campground toward the Murray River.
 The campground has 29 sites that have been designed for large campervans, caravans and camper trailers.
 They are drive-in, drive-out so no reversing is required.
 Eight other sites are designed for use by tents with a maximum floor area of 6m x 4m.
 Bookings are required.

-Arrival & Departure Times: Sites must be vacated by 12 noon on the day of departure
+Arrival & Departure Times: Sites must be vacated by 10am on the day of departure

-Campfire Season: Campfires are generally permitted from April through to December each year, subject to weather and fire conditions.
-Please be guided by signage within the reserve or contact Parks and Wildlife Service.
-Please provide your own firewood.
-Please do not remove or burn away wood from the surrounding forest, it’s a part of the ecosystem and is in breach of CALM regulations.
+Campfire Season: Campfires are generally permitted from April through to the end of November each year, subject to weather and fire conditions.
+Always follow signage within the reserve or contact Parks and Wildlife Service.
+Please do not remove or burn any wood from the surrounding forest, it’s a part of the ecosystem and is in breach of CALM regulations.
 On the spot penalties apply.

 Prohibited Burning: What is allowed?
 Gas barbecues, provided that they are in a designated recreation or camping site and the area around the gas barbeque is cleared of all combustible material within a 5m radius.
 What is NOT allowed?
 Open campfires, Weber barbecues (or any barbecues that uses solid fuel), Citronella burners/candles or sparklers.

 Dogs: Friendly dogs are permitted in the reserve but are required to stay on leads at all times